Kids on winning robotics team told, 'Go back to Mexico'

 Hopper said her team and their parents were unable to identify the competing students and the parent who made the comments.

 Plainfield officials condemned the hurtful comments.
-A district spokeswoman did not know about the incident until I contacted her but said a letter would be sent to every participating school to reiterate district policies.
+A district spokeswoman did not know about the incident until she was contacted but said a letter would be sent to every participating school to reiterate district policies.

 “We don’t condone that behavior; we don’t tolerate it in our schools,” said Sabrina Kapp, director of communications for Plainfield Community School Corp.
 “We talk a lot about community values here.
 That is simply not something that anybody associated with Plainfield schools would put up with.”